ovinueza/SQL_Employee_Database/README.md

 Once the database is created run some queries

 - [Further Data Analysis with Pandas](https://github.com/ovinueza/SQL_Employee_Database/blob/master/EmployeeDatabase_Analysis.ipynb)
-Use Python-Pandas for further analysis and visualization of the data.
+Use SQLAlchemy adn Python-Pandas for further analysis and visualization of the data.